Issues We Treat

 How long does depression therapy take?

 It depends on the nature and depth of the depression.
 For more situational depression, significant improvement may be possible within 12–20 sessions.
-For depression with deeper roots in trauma, relational wounds, or long-standing patterns, the work tends to take longer and is usually more thorough as a result.
-Your therapist will review progress regularly.
+For depression with deeper roots in trauma or long-standing patterns, the work tends to take longer and is usually more thorough as a result.

 Will I need medication alongside therapy?

 Therapy is effective for depression with or without medication.
-Some people benefit from both, particularly when depression is severe enough to make engaging in therapy difficult.
+Some people benefit from both, particularly when depression is severe.
 This is always a personal decision — one we encourage you to discuss with your GP or psychiatrist.
 We work collaboratively with medical professionals where relevant.

 What if I have had depression for a very long time — can therapy still help?

 Yes.
 Depression that has been present for years — even decades — is still responsive to therapy.
-In fact, many people find that long-standing depression has a particular depth and richness to the work, because it is so closely woven into how they understand themselves.
-Therapy does not have a time limit.
+Many people find that long-standing depression has a particular depth and richness to the work, because it is so closely woven into how they understand themselves.

 Yes.
 Online depression therapy is available to anyone in Ontario and equally effective as in-person work.
-For some people, the comfort and privacy of their own space is genuinely supportive of the work.
-All therapy approaches are available virtually, with the exception of neurofeedback which requires in-person attendance.
+All therapy approaches are available virtually, with the exception of neurofeedback which requires in-person attendance at Newmarket Therapy Centre.

 What if I have thoughts of suicide or self-harm?

 Please contact us — you do not need to be in crisis to reach out, but if you are having thoughts of suicide or self-harm, it is important to speak to someone today.
-Call us at (289) 500-8039, contact the Canada Suicide Prevention Service at 1-833-456-4566 (24/7), or go to your nearest emergency department if you are in immediate danger.
+Contact the Canada Suicide Prevention Service at 1-833-456-4566 (24/7), or go to your nearest emergency department if you are in immediate danger.

 Ready to Take the Next Step?

-Our intake team will match you with the right depression therapist in Newmarket or Aurora.
+Our intake team will match you with the right depression therapist at Newmarket Therapy Centre.
 No commitment required — just a conversation.

 Get Matched with a Therapist